 In maturing and thermally-mature source rocks, kerogens can be expected to have exchanged part of their organic hydrogen pool with ambient waters.
 In experiments on source rocks heated to 310–381 °C for up to 6 days with deuterium-enriched and deuterium-depleted waters, Schimmelmann et al. (1999) found that 45 to 79% of carbon-bound hydrogen was derived from water after pyrolysis to equivalent maturities as high as ~1.3% (as EASY%Ro).
 Aliphatic Type I kerogen, containing large amounts of alkyl groups, were noted to be more isotopically-conservative than kerogens with greater amounts of NSO-containing moieties such as Type IIS kerogen.

 Exchange of n-alkyl hydrogens is slow relative to hydrogen exchange at other positions such as at the α-carbons of C=O groups (Sessions et al., 2004).
 However, exchange rates for aliphatic hydrogens are not zero.
 Exchange may proceed via hydrogen transfer to a relatively stable tertiary carbocation-containing intermediate from adjacent methyl or methylene groups (Alexander et al., 1984), or via the reversible dehydration of alkanes to form alkenes under conditions of metastable equilibrium (Seewald, 1994; Reeves et al., 2012).
-In the absence of significant direct CH4–H2O exchange, the formation of large amounts of CD4 during our experiment suggests that the hydrogen at methyl groups of kerogen (or in other alkyl precursors) exchanges with water under thermal conditions compatible with the generation of petroleum (Fig. 7B–C).
+In the absence of significant direct CH4–H2O exchange, the formation of large amounts of CD4 during our experiment suggests that the hydrogen at methyl groups of kerogen (or in other alkyl precursors) exchanges with water under thermal conditions compatible with the generation of petroleum (Fig. 6B–C).
 Water is abundant within most source rocks, with even source rocks with very low water saturation containing up to several percent water by weight (Kazak and Kazak, 2019).
 Hence, substantial incorporation of water-derived H into CH4 is likely to occur in actively-generating source rocks so long as water is in contact with sedimentary organic matter.
 Water dissolved in bitumen generated from kerogen decomposition may participate in CH4 generation (Lewan and Roy, 2011), as well as water located in pore spaces that are at least partially-lined with organic matter (see §3.5).
-Equilibrium D/H fractionation between organics and water is likely to be readily attained in at least several functional groups during kerogen maturation.
-While different equilibrium fractionation factors characterize the various H positions in different n- and branched alkanes, the average D/H fractionation for n-alkanes trends in the same direction as methane (i.e., alkane δD lower than water) (Wang et al., 2009).
+Equilibrium D/H fractionation between organics and water is likely to be readily attained in at least several functional groups during kerogen or bitumen maturation.
+While different equilibrium fractionation factors characterize the various H positions in different normal and branched alkanes, the average D/H fractionation for n-alkanes trends in the same direction as methane (i.e., alkane δD lower than water) (Wang et al., 2009).
 The progressive incorporation of pre-equilibrated alkyl H into thermogenic methane during natural gas generation may explain in part the approach towards apparent equilibrium with formation water seen in CH4 of increasing thermal maturity (Clayton, 2003; Wang et al., 2018; Turner et al., 2021).

 D/H exchange between methane and water in conventional vs. unconventional reservoirs

-Timescales of direct hydrogen exchange between CH4 and ambient H2O based on experiments conducted in the absence of catalyst range from hundreds of thousands of years at temperatures around 200 °C, up to hundreds of millions of years at temperatures below 150 °C (Koepp, 1978; Reeves et al., 2012; Wang et al., 2018; Beaudry et al., 2021; Turner et al., under review).
+Timescales of direct hydrogen exchange between CH4 and ambient H2O based on experiments conducted in the absence of a catalyst range from hundreds of thousands of years at temperatures around 200 °C, up to hundreds of millions of years at temperatures below 150 °C (Koepp, 1978; Reeves et al., 2012; Wang et al., 2018; Beaudry et al., 2021; Turner et al., 2022).